osrf/ros2multirobotbook/src/simulation.md

   helpful for debugging.
 Lastly, long running simulations can instill confidence in facility owners prior to deployment.

-Physics-based simulators such as `Gazebo`, carry the benefit of easily interfacing with ROS2 nodes through wrappers provided by `gazebo_ros_pkgs`.
+Physics-based simulators, such as `Gazebo`, carry the benefit of easily interfacing with ROS 2 nodes through wrappers provided by `gazebo_ros_pkgs`.
 Gazebo plugins can be developed that accurately emulate the behavior of robots, sensors and infrastructure systems which enhance the overall fidelity of simulations.
 It is worth emphasizing here that the exact same code used to run the simulations will also be run on the physical system as well without any changes.

-However, despite these compelling benefits, simulations are sparingly employed by developers and system integrators citing complexity over generating environments and configuring them with appropriate plugins.
+However, despite these compelling benefits, simulations are sparingly employed by developers and system integrators, citing complexity over generating environments and configuring them with appropriate plugins.
 In a recent publication "_A Study on the Challenges of Using Robotics Simulators for Testing_," by Afsoon Afzal, Deborah S. Katz, Claire Le Goues and Christopher S. Timperley they noted the main reasons participants gave for not using simulation for a particular project and summarized their findings as follows:

 | Reason for not using simulation  | #  | %  |